sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

     - Not Modulatable

   * :mod_range
-    - doc:
+    - doc: The size of gap between modulation notes.
+A gap of 12 is one octave.
     - default: 5
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :mod_range_slide
-    - doc:
+    - doc: Amount of time (in seconds) for the mod_range value to change.
+A long mod_range_slide value means that the mod_range takes a long time to slide from the previous value to the new value.
+A mod_range_slide of 0 means that the mod_range instantly changes to the new value.
     - default: 0
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :mod_width
-    - doc:
+    - doc: The phase width of the modulation.
+Represents how even the gap between modulations is.
     - default: 0.5
-    - constraints: none
+    - constraints: must be a value between 0 and 1 exclusively
-    - Not Modulatable
+    - Modulatable

   * :mod_width_slide
-    - doc:
+    - doc: Amount of time (in seconds) for the mod_width value to change.
+A long mod_width_slide value means that the mod_width takes a long time to slide from the previous value to the new value.
+A mod_width_slide of 0 means that the mod_width instantly changes to the new value.
     - default: 0
-    - constraints: none
+    - constraints: must be zero or greater
-    - Not Modulatable
+    - Modulatable

   * :pulse_width
     - doc: